Delta buys Virgin Atlantic stake to boost London access

 Delta has acquired stakes in Grupo Aeromexico (AEROMEX.MX) and Brazil's Gol Linhas Aereas (GOLL4.SA) over the past year, and has long hoped for more access at Heathrow to help complement the major hub it is building in New York.

+The Delta-Virgin Atlantic agreement will include a total of nine daily round-trip flights from London Heathrow to John F. Kennedy International Airport in New York and Newark Liberty International Airport in New Jersey.

-Though Branson said he plans to retain his 51 percent stake in Virgin Atlantic and maintain the brand of the airline he founded in 1984, analyst Neidl that could change.
+British entrepreneur Richard Branson plans to retain his 51 percent stake in Virgin Atlantic and maintain the brand of the airline he founded in 1984, though Neidl said that too could change eventually.

-"Down the road there's always the possibility that Air France, Delta's partner, could come in and buy" some of Branson's holdings, he said.
+"Even though Branson says he doesn't want to sell his 51 percent, down the road there's always the possibility that Air France, Delta's partner, could come in and buy that," he said.

-The tie-up with Delta will also be a shot in the arm for Virgin Atlantic.
-The second-largest carrier at Heathrow after British Airways, Virgin Atlantic has been battered by rising fuel prices and the euro zone crisis.
-It lost 80 million pounds ($128 million) in its last full year.
+The tie-up with Delta will be a shot in the arm for Virgin Atlantic, the second-largest carrier at Heathrow after IAG's (ICAG.L) British Airways.
+It has been battered by rising fuel prices and the euro zone crisis.
+It lost 80 million pounds in its last full year.

 "BA will likely face keener competition from the Delta/Virgin Atlantic combination, but consolidation in the airline industry is still a positive," said Espirito Santo analyst Gerald Khoo.